Cuban football team eliminated from the 2025 Gold Cup

 Absences, tactical errors, and lack of depth

-Beyond their numerical disadvantage, the Cuban team arrived with significant absences, such as Dayron Reyes, Carlos Vázquez, and Luis Paradela, all injured.
+Beyond the numerical disadvantage, the Cuban team arrived with significant absences, such as Dayron Reyes, Carlos Vázquez, and Luis Paradela, all injured.
 Key figures like Jorge Luis Corrales and Modesto Méndez, both with international experience, were also missing.

-A difficult road to 2026
+A difficult path to 2026

-In June, the Cubans will face Antigua and Barbuda as visitors, and then they will host Bermuda at home in two matches that will be crucial for starting to rebuild their path on the international stage.
+In June, the Cubans will face Antigua and Barbuda as visitors, and then they will host Bermuda at home, in two matches that will be crucial for starting to rebuild their path on the international stage.

 Defeat despite a historic turnout